raulgut/rewriting-parser/README.md

-# csrs-syntax-checker
+# rewriting parser
-CSRS Syntax Checker for CoCo
+Syntax Checker and Parser for Rewriting Theories

 How to generate the executable (tested using Cabal 2.4 and ghc 8.6.5):